peussen/wordpress-extensions/README.md

 * **Autoload Custom (harperjones-autoload-custom)**:
-  Autoloads all PHP files in lib/custom (or other folder if specified)
+  Autoloads all PHP files in lib/custom (or other folder if specified) This feature will become deprecated in favor of autoload files.
+* **Autoload Files (harperjones-autoload-files)**
+  Same as autoload custom, but loads them from src/files instead of lib/custom
+* **Disabled Comments (harperjones-disabled-comments)** Disable comment support on all post types (except the ones given as parameters)
+* **Enable restricted page (harperjones-enable-restricted-page)** Instead of giving a 404 when someone tries to load a page that is restricted, redirect the user to a nice page, which shows some restricted message.
+* **Extended Search (harperjones-extended-search)**
+  A feature which will allow you to use the custom search solution which can also search through ACF fields
 * **Google Analytics (harperjones-google-analytics)**:
   Adds a google analytics tracker to your pages (will be placed in the head).
+* **Hide post type (harperjones-hide-post-type)** Hides post types from the outside
 * **HTML Mail (harperjones-html-mail)**:
   Adds HTML Mail support to wordpress
+* **Practical Settings (harperjones-practical-settings)** A combination from some other fearures like disable comments and varnish) and disables the wp-json API.
 * **Varnish (harperjones-varnish)**:
   Adds support for varnish and automatic varnish flush.
+* **

 Please see the feature documentation for usage information